MouseBiteLabs/Game-Boy-DMG-Color/DMGC-PWR-01/README.md

 ![image](https://user-images.githubusercontent.com/97127539/180590265-a73ace4a-d27c-4602-bf98-8baf16e3594f.png)

 The battery voltage, VCC, is applied to the buck-boost input voltage pin, without routing through the power switch on the CPU.
-Instead, the power switch controls the buck-boost converter’s enable pin.
+Instead, the power switch controls the buck-boost converter’s enable pin through a load switch circuit.

 ## Buck-Boost Converter (U2)